Safe Sleeping Guidelines

 Being a parent, especially a first time parent can be overwhelming.
 Everyone has an opinion on how you should raise your baby from how to treat babies with colic to the "right" way for sleep training and everything in between.
-The reality is that safe sleep guidelines are ever evolving and what Aunt Franny did with her children just may not be safe in 2019.
 We put together this quick read with the top 6 safe sleep practices every parent should be following.

 1.)
 ALWAYS PLACE BABY ON BACK TO SLEEP